AlexYelisieiev/advanced-speech-transcription/README.md

 ## Contributing

-Always welcome: new PRs, feedback, anything.
+New PRs, feedback, etc. are always welcome.
-Also, if you wanna chat or something, DMs are open 😉
+Also, if you want to chat or something, DMs are open 😉

 ## License